 - Partner Marc Sanchez recipient of the Volunteer of the Year Award from El Barrio Workforce Development Program and recipient of the NFL Hispanic Heritage Foundation Leadership Award.

-- Partners Nora Loftus and Melissa Jones recipients of the YWCA of Greater Cleveland's Women of Professional Excellence Award.
+- Partner Melissa Jones recipient of the YWCA of Greater Cleveland's Women of Professional Excellence Award.